haskell-effectful/effectful/transformers.md

 That leaves `ReaderT`, which is the only one with predictable behavior.

+`effectful` fixes these issues, namely:

+- Errors of the `Error` effect are implemented as runtime exceptions underneath, which allows the library to provide stack traces and clients of the library to treat `Error`-specific errors and runtime exceptions uniformly.

+- `State` effects never lose updates and they're not affected by the order of effects on the stack in any way.

+- `Writer` effects are properly strict.

+- There is no `RWST` equivalent because stacking effects is very cheap.

 ## ExceptT

 Errors returned by `ExceptT` lack a very important feature: the ability to